liteapi-travel/java-sdk/README.md

 ## Hotel details

-The hotel details API returns all the static contents details of a hotel or property if the hotel ID is provided.
-The static content include name, description, address, amenities, cancellation policies, images and more.
+The getHotelDetails function returns all the static contents details of a hotel or property when given a hotel ID.
+The static content includes name, description, address, amenities, cancellation policies, images and more.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>